raystack/compass/docs/concepts/internals.md

 ## Search

 We use elasticsearch's `multi_match` search for running our queries.
-Depending on whether there are additional filter's specified during search, we augument the query with a custom script query that filter's the result set.
+Depending on whether there are additional filter's specified during search, we augment the query with a custom script query that filter's the result set.

 The script filter is designed to match a document if: